jambit/modern-react-workshop/steps.md

-- npm i redux
+- npm i @reduxjs/toolkit
-- in a jest test
+- modify jest test
-  - create initial state + types
+  - Use createAction
+  - Use createReducer
+  - Mutate state object instead of returning new state
+    - Explain mutation vs return of "immer"
+  - Use combineReducers
-  - create reducer
+  - Use configureStore
-  - create store
+  - Use createSlice
-  - create a test for initial state
-  - create a test for action modification
+  - Use external action in createSlice
-  - create a test for initial state not being changed during action